Have you been a victim of abuse and now have Complex PTSD?

 Complex post-traumatic stress disorder, C-PTSD, is an extreme stress-based disorder due to prolonged or repetitive events like childhood emotional abuse, domestic violence (i.e. financial, sexual, emotional, or physical abuse).

 Trauma rewires your brain to see danger everywhere.

 Clients often exhibit distortions of emotion regulation, pervasive negative self-concepts, and difficult interpersonal relationships like lack of trust.

 It is characterized by severe and persistent feelings of shame, guilt, and failure.

-Mind-body medicine tools have been proven to build new pathways to calm and happiness.
+Mind-body medicine tools have been proven to build new pathways called neuroplasticity, this can lead to calm and happiness.